 What if you don’t issue a W-2 and/or Form 1099 by the deadline?

-It’s important that you issue a W-2 and/or Form 1099 by the deadline (February 1, 2016).
-If not, your employees can contact the IRS for assistance, and the IRS can issue penalties against your business (up to $500,000) if you fail to comply with IRS regulations.
+It’s important that you issue a W-2 and/or Form 1099 by the deadline (January 31, 2018).
+If not, your employees can contact the IRS for assistance, and the IRS can issue penalties against your business if you fail to comply with IRS regulations.

 The same applies for reporting company payments to freelance and contract workers sent on Form 1099.
 The IRS is beginning to look closely at the filing of Forms 1099 more and more each year.
 The IRS website has more information on penalties for failure to comply with these requirements.